-A high humidity in your cellar will keep the root crops and leafy vegetables from shriveling.
-Make sure your cellar has a dirt or gravel, rather than concrete floor to help increase humidity.
+High humidity in your cellar will keep the root crops and leafy vegetables from shriveling.
+Make sure your cellar has dirt or gravel, rather than a concrete floor to help increase humidity.
 You can also pack your vegetables in sand or spread damp burlap bags over your produce, as well as set pans of water on the floor to preserve the moisture.

 A hygrometer will help you measure the humidity in your cellar.
 The best humidity is between 90 and 95 percent.
 And while you want your root cellar to be humid, you don't want water to get on your vegetables, or they'll rot.

 To cut back on the possibility of condensation, keep your root cellar smooth.
 Don't put beams on your ceiling because they will trap the warm air and increase the chances of condensation.